zokam1411/milestone-project-4/README.md

 1. In Heroku I created a new app.
 I clicked on 'NEW' button and from dropdown menu I selected 'Create New App'.
 I set app name and chose region closest to me.
 2. Once the app was created I went to Resources tab and in Add-ons search bar I typed Postgress and selected Heroku Postgres.
 I selected Hobby Dev - Free and added it to my project.
-3. Next I went to Settings tab and from Reveal Config Vars I copied DATABASE_URL Key.
+3. Next I went to Settings tab and from Reveal Config Vars I copied:
+- DATABASE_URL Key.
 4. I set DATABASE_URL in env.py
 5. To be able to deploy my Django project to Heroku I installed in gitpod required packages:
 - gunicorn